mathesh-me/ci-cd-pipeline-docker-maven/Steps/build.md

 ```
 ./jenkins/build/build-jar.sh mvn -B -DskipTests clean package
 ```
+- It will create a jar file in the target folder

 ## Step 13: Copy the JAR File
 Navigate back to the "pipeline/jenkins/build" directory: